 #4 Experience Being on Mars

-If you’re interested to see what it’s like to be an astronaut in training, this experience will give you exactly that.
+If you want to see what it’s like to be an astronaut in training, this experience will give you exactly that.
 You will experience first-hand space training, including flying, landing, and living on Mars.

 As unbelievable as it sounds, this experience only costs $175.
-It is suitable for children of the age of 10 and older.
-However, keep in mind that minors between the age of ten and seventeen cannot go on this experience alone.
+It is suitable for children 10 and older.
+However, remember that minors between the ages of ten and seventeen cannot go on this experience alone.
 A paying adult chaperone must accompany them for safety reasons.

 #5 Try the Extras for the Seasoned Space Enthusiasts